josmar-crwdstffng/angular/aio/content/guide/universal.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-*Any* web server technology can serve a Universal application as long as it can call Universal's `renderModule()` function.
+*Any* web server technology can serve a Universal application as long as it can request the `renderModule()` function of the Universal.
 The principles and decision points discussed here apply to any web server technology.

 </div>

-Universal applications use the Angular `platform-server` package \(as opposed to `platform-browser`\), which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.
+Universal applications use the Angular `platform-server` package \(as opposed to `platform-browser`\), which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that do not rely on a browser.

-The server \([Node.js Express](https://expressjs.com) in this guide's example\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
+The server \([Node.js Express](https://expressjs.com) in the example in this guide\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
-Under the hood, this calls Universal's `renderModule()` function, while providing caching and other helpful utilities.
+Under the hood, this requests the `renderModule()` function of the Universal, while providing caching and other helpful utilities.

 The `renderModule()` function takes as inputs a *template* HTML page \(usually `index.html`\), an Angular *module* containing components, and a *route* that determines which components to display.
-The route comes from the client's request to the server.
+The route comes from the request from the client to the server.

 Each request results in the appropriate view for the requested route.
 The `renderModule()` function renders the view within the `<app>` tag of the template, creating a finished HTML page for the client.